Seteeri/Particle/README.md

   a world I thought I'd never see.
 And then one day . . .

 Inspired by:
-* Beast Wars CGI-cartoon (Transformers)
+* Transformers (Beast Wars)
 * Digimon
+* Reboot
 * Compiz
 * Blender
 * Tron
 * Emacs
 * Lisp

-Particle is a Lisp 3D nodal shell based on DRM-KMS and Open GL ES.
-It is the implementation of my vision of a more consistent programmable UI to replace the desktop/application paradigm - a way to map our thoughts into the computer.
-It integrates concepts from CLIs/shells/REPLs/notebooks, WMs/DEs, creative coding, and mindmapping into a single 3D interface.
+Particle is a 3D Lisp structure/projectional editor.
+It is the implementation of my vision of a programmable UI to replace the desktop paradigm - a way to map our thoughts into the computer.
+It integrates concepts from CLIs, shells, REPLs, notebooks, WMs/DEs, creative coding, and mindmapping into a single interface.

-User-aspect Goals:
+My personal dream would be to have a consistent computing experience between a desktop/workstation, laptop/tablet and smartphone/PDA where information or objects can easily flow between devices, i.e. convergence.

+Particle maximizes the following principles:

+* Programmability
+* Expressivity
+* Dynamism
+* Simplicity/Minimalism

+These principles are shared with the underlying programming language (PicoLisp) and OS (FreeBSD) to create a consistent harmonious system.

+Particle provides the following interfaces for the user:

+* A Lispy userland based on cons cells
-1. Create a Lisp userland short of creating a pure Lisp OS/kernel (Particle may be considered a top-down approach rather than a bottom-up approach).
+  * Top-down approach rather than a bottom-up approach

-2. Integrate Wayland by providing the desktop as a node (plane) in 3D space (It is possible to allow windows existing in 3D space allowing for convergence, however memcpy performance limits the number of windows...).

-It is **not** an attempt to create a visual programming language; it is more akin to an IDE.
-It is designed to edit Lisp code/data, which are effectively binary trees.
-It puts Lisp code/data on the same level as conventional windows are.
-It takes a more pragmatic approach to a Lisp environment by integrating into existing interfaces and leveraging the existing FOSS ecosystem/infrastructure, thus allowing more seamless adoption, rather than taking a more adamant fundamental approach, which would require a high initial investment.
+* Backwards compatibility with the conventional desktop (X11)

+Future plans include building the userland upon FreeBSD, although development is currently occuring on Linux also.

+Another route to consider is PilOS; however, there would be many hurdles to overcome including writing drivers, which would not be feasible nor likely to be completed in a timely manner.
+Initially, specific hardware or a SOC with adequate performance could be targeted to provide a starting point to gain momentum, but again, using an existing OS makes more sense to start with.
+It begs the question as to how useful a Lisp at the OS level would be (past Lisp Machines may provide an answer...).

-The target audience consists of programmers, developers, power users and the like.
+The target audience consists of programmers, developers, power users and the like, particularly any task involving organizing, fusing and understanding multiple streams of information or data.

 ## The Inspiration